Resolving the Exploration-Exploitation Dilemma in Evolutionary Algorithms: A Novel Human-Centered Framework: A Novel Human-Centered Two-phase Search Framework (HCTPS)

-The presented pseudo-algorithm outlines the general framework of the two-phase search process with HSSCP integration.
+The following structured procedure outlines the general framework of the two-phase search process with SSCP integration.

-The specific implementation details may vary based on the algorithm $g$ used, and the characteristics of the output data, including whether it constitutes a single solution set, a multi-solution set (such as a Pareto set in case of multiobjective optimization), or descriptive statistics measures .. etc.
+The specific implementation details vary based on the algorithm \( g \) used and the characteristics of the output data, including whether it constitutes a single solution set, a multi-solution set (such as a Pareto set in case of multi-objective optimization), or another form.